RightBrain-Networks/deployer/README.md

 # Config Updater

-The config_updater.py command is meant to help with updating config files in the CI/CD process to allow for automated deploys via deployer.
+The `config_updater` command is meant to help with updating config files in the CI/CD process to allow for automated deploys via deployer.
 Specify the config file you need to update then a JSON string representing the changes that need to take place.
 You can update multiple environments or attributes at once.

 ## Usage